 Consumers Are Using Productivity and Video Conferencing Solutions More Than Ever

-The unprecedented global impact of the coronavirus pandemic has forced millions to shelter in place and stay at home.
-People are having to urgently find ways to remotely work, attend school, and socialize with family and friends from a distance which has caused a surge in the use of cloud-based productivity tools (such as G Suite and Office 365) and video chat/conferencing solutions (such as Teams, Zoom, Google Meet, and Slack).
-While many may have used these tools prior to the outbreak, they are now likely using them more than ever before.
-Many who have never used these products are now having to learn how to, such as parents who need to set up their children for digital learning.
+The coronavirus pandemic forced millions to abruptly find ways to remotely work, attend school, and socialize with family and friends from a distance.
+The shift caused a surge in the use of cloud-based productivity tools such as Google Workspace and Office 365 and video chat/conferencing solutions such as Teams, Zoom, Google Meet, and Slack (now part of Salesforce).
+While many may had used these tools prior to the outbreak, they are now likely using them more than ever before.
+Those who had never used these products had to learn how to, such as parents who need to set up their children for digital learning.

 Whether forced or not, the consumer appetite for these products has significantly grown and vendors are hopping on this opportunity to increase consumer use through free trials and other offers.
-This increased use could help drive enterprise adoption and expand enterprise use, especially for Google Cloud as it has been ramping up efforts to penetrate the enterprise and take market share from incumbent Microsoft.
-Google has been successful but there is certainly more work to be done as they transition from being enterprise-ready to a true, trusted enterprise vendor.
+Consumer adoption of these tools helped drive enterprise adoption, especially for Google Cloud as it has been ramping up efforts to penetrate the enterprise and take market share from incumbent Microsoft.
+Google had been successful pre-pandemic, but there was certainly more work to be done as they transitioned from being enterprise-ready to a true, trusted enterprise vendor.

 Google is Gaining Traction

-Beyond the consumer use of Google’s G Suite solutions, Google has accelerated enterprise adoption in the past couple of years.
-Javier Soltero, VP and General Manager of G Suite at Google (who joined Google Cloud last October and was previously at Microsoft as VP of the Office Product Group) recently shared that Google Cloud has officially passed 6 million paying G Suite business customers.
-This is an increase of one million users from last February, so they are increasing their business customer base by around one million each year.
+Beyond the consumer use of its Workspace solutions, Google has accelerated enterprise adoption in the past couple of years.
+Javier Soltero, VP and General Manager, Workspace at Google (who was previously at Microsoft as VP of the Office Product Group) shared that Google Cloud has officially passed 6 million paying Workspace business customers.
+This is an increase of one million users from the previous year.

-These types of announcements show the market that G Suite is increasingly being considered a viable option for businesses, including those looking for alternatives to Microsoft Office 365 (whether acquired directly or through the all-in bundle Microsoft 365).
-Of course, it is much harder to move away if Microsoft 365 was adopted, given the pain associated with trying to decouple the bundle.
-Microsoft doesn’t like that very much, especially if you tell them you are moving to Google G Suite.
+These types of announcements show the market that Google Workspace is increasingly being considered a viable option for businesses, including those looking for alternatives to Microsoft Office 365 (whether acquired directly or through the all-in bundle Microsoft 365).
+Of course, it is much harder to move away from Microsoft 365, given the pain associated with trying to decouple the bundle.
+Microsoft doesn’t like decoupling very much, especially if you tell them you are moving to Google Workspace.

-Google has been targeting enterprises for a while now and they likely will continue to invest in developing their enterprise-focused solutions (G Suite, Analytics, GCP).
-I also suspect they will continue to focus on hiring established executives from other enterprise vendors as they did with Javier Soltero, Robert Enslin, and Thomas Kurian.
-To further prove their success to the market, Google will also likely start breaking out their G Suite revenue sometime this year as they continue to announce ramped utilization and associated revenue from businesses.
+Google has been targeting enterprises for a while and they continue to invest in developing their enterprise-focused solutions including Workspace, Analytics, and GCP.
+They also continue to focus on hiring established executives from other enterprise vendors, like most recently, Adaire Fox-Martin (previously at SAP), to add to earlier high-profile hires like Javier Soltero (previously at Microsoft), Robert Enslin (previously at SAP), and Thomas Kurian (previously at Oracle).
+To further prove their success to the market, Google will also likely start breaking out their Workspace revenue from recently broken out Google Cloud revenue sometime this year as they continue to announce ramped up utilization and associated revenue from both the GCP and Workspace businesses.

 Microsoft Creating Barriers of Entry for Google